 In sales, clawback policies are made to recover all or part of the sales commissions from a salesperson when they meet certain pre-defined conditions stated in the employment contract.
-For example, if a customer cancels a contract within 2 months after closure, the company can recover commissions from the salesperson who closed the deal according to the clawback clause in their contract.

 To understand the different methods of a sales commission clawback, let's take an example scenario.
+We will break down the different types of sales clawback with actual deal math below.

 Salesperson Name: Michael